UK gets new weapons act, secures Sikh right to carry kirpans

 The Offensive Weapons Act covers new offences around possession of certain offensive weapons in public and enforces new restrictions on the online sales of bladed articles and corrosive products in attempt to crackdown on rising knife and acid-related attacks in the country.

 "These new laws will give police extra powers to seize dangerous weapons and ensure knives are less likely to make their way onto the streets in the first place.
-The Act will also see the introduction of Knife Crime Prevention Orders a power the police called for," said UK Home Secretary Sajid Javid.
+The Act will also see the introduction of Knife Crime Prevention Orders - a power the police called for," UK Home Secretary Sajid Javid said.

+The act is aimed at strengthening existing legislative measures on offensive weapons, focusing on corrosive substances, knives and certain types of firearm.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)